Surfboardv2ray/v2ray-refiner/README.md

 🟠 Get the latest version of the Non-TLS V2ray Refiner Worker Script, copy and paste/upload the entire content to your Cloudflare worker and hit deploy.

 🟠 Open the deployed version of the worker and enter the Non-TLS config you created on your VPS.
 Set the hostname to the one you created in step 2.
-Enter a clean Cloudflare IP address that works on your network, and finally, hit `Refine`.
+Enter a clean Cloudflare IP address that works on your network, and finally, hit `Refine Config`.

 ## Editing the Non-TLS Script
 🟢 The default port is 80 `url.port = 80`.
 If your VPS config uses another port, edit the port in the script accordingly.